 Paediatric occupational therapy in Gladesville

 Families in Gladesville seek paediatric occupational therapy for many reasons.
 Your child might benefit from OT support if they're finding it hard to manage everyday activities like getting dressed, eating, writing, or playing with friends.
-Some children need help developing coordination, managing sensory sensitivities, or building confidence with self-care routines.
-Others might be working towards specific goals identified by their school or GP.
-Whatever brings you here, you're taking a thoughtful step in exploring what support might help your child.
+Some children need help developing fine motor skills, managing sensory sensitivities, or building confidence with self-care routines.
+Others work with occupational therapists to support coordination, focus, or social participation at school and home.

 No availability in Gladesville right now?

-We'll email you when paediatric OT clinics in Gladesville start accepting new patients.
+We'll email you when paediatric OT clinics in Gladesville start accepting new clients.

 Looking beyond Gladesville?